Saturday, 31 December 2022

 Fascinating coastline

 It was quite exciting but extremely cold.
-Time was slipping by so we headed to other beach to look mainly for gentoos.
-It was a surf beach so we had to be careful not to get caught in the waves (I think Russell may have liked to surf in on the zodiac!)
+Time was slipping by, so we headed to another beach to look mainly for Gentoo Penguins.
+It was a surf beach so we had to be careful not to get caught in the waves (I think Russell would have liked to surf in on the zodiac!)

-Russell is a mad driver and took the zodiac at full pelt through waves and increasing swells; Lindsay was in a lot of pain each time the zodiac crashed back on the water (we both had sore ribs from our polar plunge).
-The weather continued to deteriorate and by the time we got back shipside there was quite a swell.
-I missed the step going between zodiac and ship and with no help or support from the seaman at the portal (obviously new to the job) or our zodiac driver, I fell heavily into the ship and sustained a lot of bruised and swellings on my legs but no breakages.
+Russell is a mad driver and took the zodiac at full pelt through waves and increasing swells.
+Lindsay was in a lot of pain each time the zodiac crashed back on the water (we both had sore ribs from our polar plunge).
+The weather continued to deteriorate and by the time we got back ship-side there was quite a large swell.
+The result was that I missed the step going between zodiac and ship.
+With no help or support from eitherthe seaman at the portal (obviously new to the job) or our zodiac driver, I fell heavily into the ship and sustained a lot of bruises and swellings on my legs but no breakages (2 years later I still have the scars).

-This was today - a great very long day
+This was today - a great, but very long day

 December 30 Drygalski Fjord & Gold Harbour, South Georgia

-Just a little about Drygalski because there are a number of places named for him, the first I remember was in the Ross sea when we were there in 2020; his name fascinated me.
+Just a little about Drygalski because there are a number of places named for him.
+The first I remember was in the Ross Sea when we were there in 2020.
+His name fascinated me.
 He, Erich von Drygalski, was a German geographer, geophysicist and polar scientist.
-In 1901, he led the first German South Polar expedition with the ship Gauss to explore the unknown area of Antarctica lying south of the Kerguelen Islands also known as the Desolation Islands, a group of islands partially submerged in the southern Indian Ocean.
-A small party of the expedition was stationed on the Kerguelen Islands while the main party proceeded further south.
-Drygalski also paid a brief call to Heard Island (now an Australian territory) and provided the first comprehensive scientific information on the island's geology, flora and fauna - I want to go there.
-Despite being trapped by ice for nearly fourteen months until February 1903, the expedition discovered new territory in Antarctica.
+In 1901, he led the first German South Polar expedition with the ship Gauss to explore the unknown area of Antarctica lying south of the Kerguelen Islands also known as the Desolation Islands.
+This group of islands is partially submerged in the southern Indian Ocean.
+A small party from that expedition was stationed on one of the the Kerguelen Islands while the main party proceeded further south.
+Drygalski also paid a brief call to Heard Island (now an Australian territory) and provided the first comprehensive scientific information on the island's geology, flora and fauna.
+I’d love to go there.
+Despite being trapped in ice for nearly fourteen months until February 1903, the expedition discovered new territory in Antarctica.

-In the meantime back to the Drygalski fjord .... we were all a bit bug-eyed but excited about an imminent landing amongst the wildlife!
+In the meantime back to the Drygalski Fjord .... we were all a bit bug-eyed but excited about an imminent landing amongst the wildlife!
 From our cabin we could almost hear the seals and penguins calling to us!
 We were after wildlife!
-So the ship sailed on to Gold Harbour where we piled into the zodiacs to wend our way through seals and penguins knee-deep on the beach.
+So the ship sailed on to Gold Harbour where we piled into the zodiacs to wend our way through packed colonies of seals and penguins on the beach.

-The scene that greeted us reminded me a little of Macquarie island where we visited in 2020 except here the penguins didn’t come out to meet the ship nor circle the zodiacs as we headed for the beach and unlike Macquarie Island they didn’t wade out to the greet us as we hoisted ourselves over the sides of the zodiacs – Macquarie Island penguins were so curious.
-Maybe those who gather on the beaches of South Georgia are used to human visitors that we no longer hold any novelty value.
-Nevertheless, the setting was rather spectacular against its backdrop of lush green slopes cushioned with thick tussock grass sliced through here and there with waterfalls and topped with a huge glacier.
+The scene that greeted us reminded me a little of Macquarie Island where we visited in 2020 except here the penguins didn’t come out to meet the ship nor circle the zodiacs as we headed for the beach.
+Macquarie Island penguins were so curious perhaps they got fewer visitors - back then.
+Quite likely the penguins of South Georgia are so used to human visitors that we no longer hold any novelty value.
+Nevertheless, the beach setting was rather spectacular against its backdrop of lush green slopes dotted with large cushions of thick tussock grass sliced through here and there with waterfalls and all crowned with a huge glacier.

 When they're molting they can't feed.
-They looks so resigned as they wait.
+Juveniles have black beaks.

 The big brown fluff balls are the babies.